-Parents are welcome and encouraged to volunteer in class at anytime.
+Our program has an open-door policy that encourages parents to participate in the daily activities whenever possible and is based upon a partnership with the parents of the children enrolled.
 All volunteers and field trip chaperones must be live scanned though the Wheatland School District.
 All parent volunteers must submit proof of a Negative T.B. test or clearance to the Preschool Office to be placed in their child's file.
 Research shows that a key to a child's success in school is having the parent involved in their education.
 (Board Policy Adopted June 2006 and Reviewed/ Updated/Approved: May 2011) (Education Code 49024) As of September 1, 2016, SB792 requires immunization against pertussis, measles and influenza.
 (May submit a written declaration declining the influenza vaccination).